apache/nuttx/configs/olimex-lpc1766stk/README.txt

 Where <subdir> is one of the following:

+  nettest:
+    This configuration directory may be used to enable networking using the LPC17xx's Ethernet controller.
+It uses examples/nettest to excercise the TCP/IP network.

   nsh:
     Configures the NuttShell (nsh) located at examples/nsh.
 The Configuration enables both the serial and telnet NSH interfaces.
     Support for the board's SPI-based MicroSD card is included (but not passing tests as of this writing).

+  nx:
+    And example using the NuttX graphics system (NX).
+This example uses the Nokia 6100 LCD driver.

   ostest:
     This configuration directory, performs a simple OS test using